 If you are heading up to the snowy Mauna Kea Summit or to the Waimea, Volcano, get ready for the freezing rain and wind that will certainly make you cold if you are simply clad in shorts or see-through shirts.
-Instead, pack cotton pants, closed toe shoes, sweater and jackets while you tour the island, just to be sure you won’t catch cold or cut your trip short because you’re chilling.
+Instead, pack cotton pants, closed toe shoes, sweater, and jackets while you tour the island, just to be sure you won’t catch a cold or cut your trip short because you’re chilling.

 Check with your doctor before climbing the Mauna Kea summit.

 Do you have existing health conditions?
 What about altitude problems?
-If you have heart issues, you may have problems in breathing thin air at higher altitude.
-This is also true to those who have panic attacks.
+If you have heart issues, you may have problems in breathing the thin air at higher altitude.
+This is also true for those who have panic attacks.
 They tend to feel lightheaded and dizzy while hiking.
 So, make sure that the doctor says you are clear to go; otherwise, you can simply visit other places that are equally beautiful like rainforest, beaches, theater and more.

 Don’t harm the endangered species.